hotdoc/hotdoc_python_extension/README.md

 > This is still a work in progress and very limited for now

-This extension uses the standard ast module and napoleon, which is packaged in sphinx (yeah I know) to generate symbols for python source code.
+This extension uses the standard ast module and a copy of `napoleon`, to generate symbols for python source code.

-It also uses the standard ast module.
+It also uses the astroid module.

 ### Install instructions: